andreachello/andreachello/README.md

 ### Professional Background 💻

+- Founder at Soba.so

-- Founder and Full-Stack Engineer Developer at Wysdom.xyz
+- Founder at Wysdom.xyz

 - Full-Stack Engineer at Pentagon.xyz